 The most important decision to make when it comes to bus compression is which compressor to use.
 Without a fundamental understanding of compression types, this can be tricky.
 However, I am here to provide you with some quick tips on how to be best decide what to use.

 Thinking about circuit types, you can make a relatively sensible decision early on.
 If you’re looking for strong, fast compression with lots of transients, go with a VCA.
-This would be well suited to a rap vocal bus.
+This would be well suited to getting that 80s sounds.
 If you’re looking for something smooth, colourful and musical, an optical compressor is probably best.
 I often use these on my piano bus once I’ve combined all of the singular microphone sources into one stereo channel.
 Looking for raw power?
 Best to go with a FET to get some thrash and aggression.
 My favourite application for FET bus compression is when mixing drum overheads and room mics.
 If you want to go deeper on this subject, check my article about circuit types.